Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 7. The 404 propagates back through the PSTN to Bob’s SBC.

-8. **Bob’s SBC** recognizes the 404 as a failed vouch and either rejects the call or forwards it to Bob’s voicemail.
+8. **Bob’s SBC** recognizes the 404 as a unsuccessful vouch and either rejects the call or forwards it to Bob’s voicemail.
 Bob remains unaware of the impersonation attempt.

 This mechanism ensures that only calls that originated from a legitimate CIDVV platform (i.e., those that previously cached the attempt) will pass vouching.
 Spoofed or unsolicited calls are rejected early.